beejjorgensen/bgnet/src/bgnet.md

 [Here's some code that encodes floats and doubles into IEEE-754 format](http://beej.us/guide/bgnet/examples/ieee754.c)^[http://beej.us/guide/bgnet/examples/ieee754.c].
-(Mostly—it doesn't encode NaN or Infinity, but it could be modified to do that.)
+(Mostly---it doesn't encode NaN or Infinity, but it could be modified to do that.)

 ```{.c .numberLines}
 #define pack754_32(f) (pack754((f), 32, 8))